The Virginia Harris Cockrell Cancer Research Center at The University of Texas MD Anderson Cancer Center

 Defining basic biological mechanisms that operate during cancer and during normal development is fundamental to relating these processes to oncogenesis.
-Understanding cell survival within the context of cancer also requires an understanding cell death, for example death through apoptosis.
-Ongoing studies in this area aim to define the roles of epigenetic regulators, RNA processing, stem cells, and signaling cascades in normal development and in the establishment and progression of cancer
+Understanding cell survival within the context of cancer also requires an understanding cell death, for example death through apoptosis and how cancer cells that have accumulated significant DNA damage survive.
+Ongoing studies in this area aim to define not only the role of regulated cell death, but also the roles of epigenetic regulators, RNA processing, stem cells, and signaling cascades in normal development and in the establishment and progression of cancer.

 Our Educational Programs

 The Department of Epigenetics and Molecular Carcinogenesis offers world-class cancer biology research training at the graduate and postdoctoral levels as well as summer internship opportunities for outstanding high school and undergraduate students.